pwa-builder/PWABuilder/docs/home/native-features.md

 ## Shortcuts

-Application shorcuts allow your user to directly navigate to certain parts of your progressive web app directly from the operating system.
-When shorctuts are enabled, they can be accessed through your application's context menu.
+Application shortcuts allow your user to directly navigate to certain parts of your progressive web app directly from the operating system.
+When shortctuts are enabled, they can be accessed through your application's context menu.
 In Windows, the context menu can be opened by right-clicking on your app's icon.

 A context menu with shortcuts will look like this: